fenago/generative-adversarial-networks/chapter_03/Lab_2.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/`

-### Chapter 3
-How to Upsample with Convolutional
+## How to Upsample with Convolutional Neural Networks
-Neural Networks

 Generative Adversarial Networks, or GANs, are an architecture for training generative models, such as deep convolutional neural networks for generating images.
 The GAN architecture is comprised of both a generator and a discriminator model.
 The generator is responsible for